dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 - Very unfortunate for large codebases migrating from Scala 2 to Scala 3, for the same reasons aggravated by scale
 - I expect, extremely complicated for libraries which use refinement types and must be cross-published to Scala 2 and Scala 3

-There's good news though! `iron` is superior to `refined` in that refined types are subtypes of their base types, e.g. `Int :| Positive` is a subtype of `Int` (whereas `refined` uses wrapper types to represent refined types).
+There's good news though! `iron` is superior to `refined` in that refinement types are subtypes of their base types, e.g. `Int :| Positive` is a subtype of `Int` (whereas `refined` uses wrapper types to represent refinement types).

-This, along with the fact that conversions between the refined type and its base type are `inline`d, gives the capability, in many situations, to have zero runtime overhead when using refinement types.
+This, along with the fact that conversions between the refinement type and its base type are `inline`d, gives the capability, in many situations, to have zero runtime overhead when using refinement types.

 In addition, `iron` comes with integrations for your favourite libraries that you've come to love and expect, such as `circe`, `ciris`, `skunk`, `doobie`, `cats`, `tapir`, etc.